kcsam-learning/technical-support/README.md

 - ROM
 * Non volatile
 * Store BIOS (Modern BIOS => UEFI)
-* BIOS = software that helps initialize the hardware in our PC and get our OS up and running
+* BIOS = low-level software that
+=> helps initialize computer's hardware in our PC and get our OS up and running => run a process called POST (Power On Self Test) to run diagnotic test to make sure the computer is in proper working order

 - CMOS battery
 * basic BIOS data about booting your PC (date, time, how you want to start)